BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Documentation, help, and equipment are appropriate.
 The unsafe move is progressing to walking or pivoting despite a failed lower-level maneuver.

 5. A patient can stand and walk only with their baseline walker.
-What is true in the Thompson BMAT reference?
+What should the nurse document?

-Original BMAT Level 4 allows clinical judgment about supervision, but it is still independent ambulation without assistance or support.
-A walker plan needs clear Thompson Level 3 documentation.
+Level 4 is modified independence without hands-on help or a support device.
+A walker plan needs clear Level 3 documentation.

 6. Which statement best reflects safe patient handling principles?